greatblondelf/local_llm_template/README.md

 # Example Run:
 Just try it out with the script like so:
 ./call_remote_llm.sh example_username fix_this_put_in_a_real_auth_system localhost "write a short poem about frogs."

+# But Wait - I bet you came for more than just an LLM.

+So let's add a vectorDB on top.
+Or two!
+Give this a shot to test them out: python vector_db/test_rag_systems.py